OpenCDSS/cdss-app-tstool-training-user/training/01-intro-commands/01-tstool-intro-commands-video-script.md

 ## Edit an Existing Slide

-1. To edit an existing slide...
+1. To edit an existing command...
 2. Read the slide

 ## Copy / Paste / Delete Commands